 Whichever player scores more than another player in the round wins their side-bet.
-As payment, the difference between their scores for the round, is added into the winner's score and subtracted from loser's score.
+As payment, the difference between their scores for the round is added into the winner's score and subtracted from the loser's score.

 A player who has been doubled may choose to 'redouble' in response.
 In this case, double the difference in scores is applied.